ridzwanmidris/ridzwanmidris.github.io/_posts/2020-3-6-What-to-ask.md

 title: What should you be asking?
 ---

 These are just some of the questions I agree (cos they're not my own) that is reasonable for a data scientist to ask.
 I will be using these for all my projects now onwards.
-It may not be perfect, but I feel it it somewhere to start with.
+It may not be perfect, but I feel it is somewhere to start with.

 _What do you want, exactly?